Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Introduction

-\paragraph{Related work} For DP confidence intervals, \citet{du2020differentially} provided a discussion and comparison between different methods (including NoisyVar, which we discuss in our experimental sections) providing DP CIs for the mean of normally distributed data. \citet{sheffet2017differentially} presented a DP estimator for the $t$-values in ordinary least squares and derived the CI based on the $t$-values. \citet{karwa2017finite} gave DP CIs for the population mean of a normal distribution along with finite sample coverage and lower bounds on the size of the DP CI. \citet{dorazio2015differential} presented algorithms for releasing DP estimates of causal effects, particularly the difference between means estimators along with their standard errors and CIs. \citet{brawner2018bootstrap} gave the first attempt to use the DP bootstrap to obtain a private CI. \citet{covington2021unbiased} used the bag of little bootstraps (BLB) and the CoinPress algorithm \citep{biswas2020coinpress} to privately estimate the parameters' sampling distribution {through its mean and covariance}. {\citet{drechsler2021non} proposed several strategies to compute non-parametric DP CIs for the median.}
+For DP CIs, \citet{dorazio2015differential} presented algorithms for releasing DP estimates of causal effects, particularly the difference between means estimators along with their standard errors and CIs. \citet{sheffet2017differentially} presented a DP estimator for the $t$-values in ordinary least squares and derived the CI based on the $t$-values. \citet{karwa2017finite} gave DP CIs for the population mean of a normal distribution along with finite sample coverage and lower bounds on the size of the DP CI. \citet{brawner2018bootstrap} gave the first attempt to use the DP bootstrap to obtain a private CI. \citet{wang2019differentially} developed algorithms for generating DP CIs for DP estimates from objective and output perturbation mechanisms in the empirical risk minimization framework. {\citet{awan2020differentially} developed DP uniformly most powerful hypothesis tests and DP CIs for Bernoulli data.} \citet{du2020differentially} proposed and compared different methods (including NoisyVar, which we discuss in our experimental sections) to build DP CIs for the mean of normally distributed data. \citet{covington2025unbiased} used the bag of little bootstraps (BLB) and the CoinPress algorithm \citep{biswas2020coinpress} to privately estimate the parameters' sampling distribution {through its mean and covariance}. \citet{chadha2024resampling} also used BLB to produce private confidence sets with consistency results and asymptotic rate analysis. \citet{drechsler2022nonparametric} proposed several strategies to compute non-parametric DP CIs for the median. \citet{awan2024simulation} used a simulation-based method to produce finite-sample CIs and hypothesis tests from DP summary statistics in parametric models.